lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 Claws Mail has an excellent [FAQ](http://www.claws-mail.org/faq/index.php/Main_Page) which covers virtually all your questions.

-***Note:*** If you want to send and receive mail via a terminal, Mutt (patched) is a must.
+***Note:*** If you want to send and receive mail via a terminal, Mutt (-patched) is a must.

 - $ apt-get install mutt # the mail user agent.

-- $ apt-get install mutt-patched # add sidebar, nntp support, multiple-fcc patches
+- $ apt-get install mutt-patched # adds sidebar, nntp support, multiple-fcc patches

 For a copy of my .muttrc file, see the [BunsenLabs-Setup](https://github.com/lgeurts/BunsenLabs-Setup) repo.
 For everything else, [Mutt Wiki](https://dev.mutt.org/trac/wiki/MuttGuide).